 Another important way to protect your network is to enable firewalls on your Wi-Fi network.
 A firewall can help block and monitor unauthorized incoming and outgoing traffic and prevent suspicious activity from malicious parties.

-To protect yourself from becoming an unsuspecting victim of a cryptojacking app, download and enable an ad blocker on your devices.
+To protect yourself from becoming an unsuspecting victim of a cryptojacking app, download and enable an ad blocker on your devices—such as ExpressVPN’s built-in ad blocker feature.

 - Click on the three vertical dots at the top-right corner of the window